appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 ### App Store Integration

 The most important requirement before getting started is an Apple Developer account and an API key generated for that account.
-To initiate the publish process, you first need to have an Apple Developer account.
-After that, generate an API key for this account.
-For detailed instructions on generating an App Store Connect API key, please refer to Apple's documentation.
+For detailed instructions on generating an App Store Connect API key, please refer to Apple's documentation as follows:

 https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api